 Public Safety Infrastructure Fund (PSIF)

 The Public Safety Infrastructure Fund (PSIF) grants are available to support Victorian councils to undertake the development and improvement of public safety and security infrastructure.
+Funding is available only for the costs of procuring and installing infrastructure.
+Co-contribution requirements apply.

 The objectives of the Public Safety Infrastructure Fund (PSIF) grants are to: